taustation-fan/players-guide/README.md

 * Spirit of Botswana (Alpha Centauri, Consortium)
     * Combat: Combat Basics, Special Ops

+Most courses only have negligible benefits on their own, but if you finish several related courses, the compound effect is typically noticeable.

 ## VIP Packs

 VIP packs provide many benefits, documented